Canon 200D vs Leica X Typ 113

 Review summary: Canon 200D vs Leica X Typ 113

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica X Typ 113 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 200D: